armoredelephant/hunt_train/README.md

 # hunttrain.com

-This app was developed to make FFXIV scouting and train conducting easier.
+This is an open-source app developed to make FFXIV scouting and train conducting easier for the hunting community.

 ## Skills